zaccowan/dash_client/README.md

 # dash_client

 In progress project using mern stack.
-This repo is front end only.
+This repo is front end only (server repo is privated).

 # Tech